NickGhignatti/casimo/docs/report.md

 representing the number of ticks necessary for a spawn round

 #### Spawning Strategy
-The `SpawningStrategy` entity is quite simple, it takes as input the time passed in the simulation and it outputs the number of customers that should be spawned according the selected strategy:
+The `SpawningStrategy` entity is quite simple, it takes as input the time passed in the simulation, and it outputs the number of customers that should be spawned according the selected strategy:
 ```scala 3
 trait SpawningStrategy: